• Experiment Code: R/HB/2

 Frequency

-Material Description Crop
+Material Description

-Yield Components t/ha annually AllCrops grain and straw yields at 85% dry matter
+Yield Components t/ha Annually AllCrops grain and straw yields at 85% dry matter

-Thousand Grain Weight g annually selected plots only from 1974 onwards
+Thousand Grain Weight g Annually selected plots only from 1974 onwards

 Soil Organic Carbon % Soil 1975 selected plots